reallyreadit/blog/_posts/2020-11-30-spotify-for-news-sells-readup-short.markdown

 In this blog post, I’ll walk you through the innovation that my co-founder and I cooked up, and I’ll explain why I'm going to stop using “Spotify for News” as a way to describe Readup.

-I spent much of the last three years telling everybody who would listen that I’m building “Spotify for News,” and that “Reading needs a Spotify,” and all kinds of other Spotify-related things like that.

-The analogy captures a lot of information, which makes introductory conversations much easier: Readup is also a tech startup in the “media and entertainment” space.
+The analogy captures a lot of information, which makes introductory conversations much easier: Like Spotify, Readup is also a tech startup in the “media and entertainment” space.
 Readup is also growing a community and a marketplace in which consumers pay for easier, more direct access to a huge and well-organized library of material.
-Spotify has listeners and musicians.
+Spotify has users and artists, aka "listeners" and "musicians."
 Readup has Readers and Writers.

 With just that one analogy, many people can pretty quickly connect the value of Spotify (listen to whatever song or artist you want, whenever you want, free of ads, for a fee) to the value Readup can offer (pay a fee to read whatever you want, whenever you want, without ads).

 But that’s basically where the comparison ends.
 Spotify has, at best, a spotty reputation among musicians.
 Whether or not they’re destroying the music industry is definitely up for debate.
 What’s not up for debate is whether or not they’re revitalizing it.
 Because everyone knows they aren’t.

 And so that, Reader, is our primary point of departure from Spotify.
-Readup is going to have a positive impact on the journalism industry by providing a direct, new revenue stream for writers.
+Readup is going to have a positive impact on the journalism industry by providing a direct, *new* revenue stream for writers.
 And we’re doing it transparently.
 Someone recently said to me, “It’s like you’re pirating from the advertisers.”
 Exactly!

 Here’s the pitch to Writers:
 - Read and reply to comments from *verified* Readers of your articles.